gmarin13/MIAMI/doc/README.txt

 0) Before you start
 ----------------
-You have to compile your application with source line mapping information enabled (flag -g for most compiler) to get MIAMI performance data mapped to the application source code.
+You should compile your application with source line mapping information enabled (flag -g for most compiler) to get the MIAMI performance data mapped to the application source code.
 You can specify any optimization level in addition to the -g flag.

 The ISPASS'14 paper "MIAMI: A Framework for Application Performance Diagnosis" presents an overview of the tools and provides some insight into